redwoodjs/redwood/docs/docs/tutorial/chapter7/api-side-currentuser.md

 }
 ```

-That post will already be retreived from the database, and so we know its ID. `root` is that object, so can simply call `.id` on it to get that property.
+That post will already be retreived from the database, and so we know its `id`. `root` is that object, so can simply call `.id` on it to get that property.
 Finally we perform a `findOne()` query in Prisma, giving it the `id` of the record we already found, but return the `user` associated to that record, rather than the `post` itself.

+Note that if you kep the field resolver above, but also included a `user` property in the post(s) returned from `posts` and `post`, this field resolver will still be invoked and whatever is returned will override any `user` property that exists already.
+Why?
+That's just how GraphQL works!

 :::info Prisma and the N+1 Problem